AngeloR/ownsearch/README.md

-# Surface Platform
+# Ownsearch Platform

-Surface is a small end‑to‑end content discovery stack.
+Ownsearch is a small end‑to‑end content discovery stack.
 It crawls seed URLs, stores structured articles, generates vector embeddings, exposes a hybrid semantic search API, and presents a minimalist search UI.
 The entire system can be launched in containers with a single command.